 “I remember she just vanished into the fog that day,” my wife responded.

 We followed the old path a short distance to the precipice.
 The noise and commotion of the new Doi Tung faded away to almost nothing.
-Someone had piled up boulders and logs to block the path just before the precipice.
+Someone had piled up boulders and logs to block the old path just before the precipice.
 I climbed over and stared downward.
 Sure enough, after straining my old eyes for sometime, I could see the stone stairway.
 But the handrail and bells were gone.

 “There’s the old stairway!”
 I shouted to my wife.
 She seemed unimpressed.